dragonflydb/documentation/docs/managing-dragonfly/operator/prometheus-guide.md

 ## Create the PodMonitor Resource

 PodMonitors allow Prometheus to monitor specific pods that has the target labels.
 It is the easiest way to monitor Dragonfly pods.
-Either create your own PodMonitor config file or use our sample [podMonitor.yaml](https://github.com/dragonflydb/dragonfly-operator/blob/main/monitoring/podMonitor.yaml) file to create a PodMonitor object.
+You can either create your own PodMonitor config file or use our sample [podMonitor.yaml](https://github.com/dragonflydb/dragonfly-operator/blob/main/monitoring/podMonitor.yaml) file to create a PodMonitor object.

 ```
 kubectl apply -f https://github.com/dragonflydb/dragonfly-operator/blob/main/monitoring/podMonitor.yaml
 ```

-Note that you must use `app: <dragonfly-name>` label as selector label in the PodMonitor in order to target the correct dragonfly instances.
-The value of `app` label is the name of your dragonfly resource name (in this case, `dragonfly-sample`).
+Note you must use `app: <dragonfly-name>` as a selector label in the PodMonitor to target the correct Dragonfly instances.
+The label value is the name of your Dragonfly resource (in this case, `dragonfly-sample`).

-Dragonfly resources expose a port named `admin` and you can use it as the endpoint in PodMonitor.
+The Dragonfly pod exposes a port named `admin` which you can use as the endpoint in PodMonitor.

 ## Create Promethues Resources

-Now that you have installed the operator and pod-monitor, it is time to create `prometheus` resources.
-If you have RBAC enabled, create necessary `serviceaccount`, `clusterrole` and `clusterrolebinding` resources first.
+Now you have installed the operator and PodMonitor, it is time to create the `prometheus` resources.
+If you have RBAC enabled, create the necessary `serviceaccount`, `clusterrole` and `clusterrolebinding` resources first.

 ```
 $ kubectl apply -f https://github.com/dragonflydb/dragonfly-operator/blob/main/monitoring/promServiceAccount.yaml